sas1300/challenge3/README.md

-# Challenge 3:  *Create a Randoom Password Generator*
+# Challenge 3:  *Create a Random Password Generator*

 ## What
 For this challenge we were instructed to create a password generator that an employee could use to generate a random password based on information they would select.